 - Small pack weekend travel bag

-- Web Cam - If your computer does not have one built in.
-It’s the cheapest way to connect with home!
+- Web cam: the cheapest way to connect with home.

 Do NOT pack or purchase in advance

 - Computer paper, as size is different in England (A4)

-- Hair appliances (blow dryers, flat irons, curling irons) - Students have had trouble with these in the past; sometimes they work with an adapter, sometimes they don’t.
+- Hair appliances (blow dryers, flat irons, curling irons): students have had trouble with these in the past; sometimes they work with an adapter, sometimes not.
 Better to purchase one on arrival.
-It is also an option to borrow these from the OPUS office.
+It is also an option for some to borrow one from the OPUS office.

-- Electrical adapters for 220 watts, as they can be purchased in an Oxford hardware store or borrowed from the OPUS office.
+- Electrical adapters for 220 watts.
+These can be purchased in an Oxford hardware store or borrowed from the OPUS office.

 - Phone cards (pre-paid) can be bought in England for best rate.

-- Pepper spray and mace are not advisable possessions; BUT, if taken, should be packed in checked luggage.
+- Pepper spray and Mace are not advisable possessions, but if taken, they should be packed in checked luggage.

 - Laundry detergent and other household items which may be purchased once in Oxford.

 - Loud or bold American-labeled clothing (for example, an American flag T-shirt).

-Special Note: Again, bedding (sheets, pillow cases & blankets) is provided.
-However, bath towels are not, so be sure to either pack a bath towel or purchase one when you arrive in Oxford.
+Special Note: Again, Bedding (sheets, pillow cases, and blankets) are provided.
+However bath towels are not.
+Be sure to either pack a bath towel or purchase one when you arrive in Oxford.